Are you passionate about engaging families and protecting children? Join our team!

 Careers that make a difference in the lives of Oregon's youth

 The Oregon Department of Human Services is looking for dedicated people who want to make a meaningful difference in the lives of Oregon’s most vulnerable children and families.
-Our Child Welfare Program is hiring hundreds of new positions, from clerical to management, from inside the office to working in the field directly with children and families.
-We need your help to better protect children and engage parents and families to make positive, permanent changes in their circumstances and lives.
+Our Child Welfare Program needs your help to better protect children and engage parents and families to make positive, permanent changes in their circumstances and lives.
 If you have what it takes, we encourage you to apply!

 Review job descriptions and watch videos below to learn more about a few of our job openings currently available in DHS Child Welfare Offices